JakeSteam/blog-programming/_drafts/2025-10-11-automating-steam-trading-cards.md

 3. Select the "Application" tab at the top.
 4. Select "Cookies" under the "Storage" categories on the left, and click `https://steamcommunity.com`.
 5. Look for your `sessionId` and `steamLoginSecure`.
-6. Double click each in turn, and copy then paste into Idle Master Extension.
+6. Double click each in turn, and copy then paste into Idle Master Extended.

 Once submitted, Idle Master Extended will log in, and say "Idle Master is connected to Steam", look up your card eligibility, and start farming cards.